bbauska/JS-Basics-Unlock/README.md

     been declared but not yet assigned a value.
 It can also be the return value of functions that do not explicitly return anything.

-Understanding these data types and their operations is crucial for effectively programming in JavaScript, as they form the foundation upon which more complex structures and logic are built.
+<p>Understanding these data types and their operations is crucial for
+effectively programming in JavaScript, as they form the foundation upon which more complex structures and logic are built.</p>

-### 2.3 Declaring Variables: let const , and var
+<h2 id="ch2-3">2.3 Declaring Variables: let const , and var</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 21.   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">